tonysulfaro/RedditClient/README.md

 Bootstrap client for Reddit with split view similar to that of Apollo on the iPad.

+## Ok the way I started this is totally jank compared to what I learned in my webdev class recently.
+Spaghetti removal coming soon.

 ## Built With

 * [Bootstrap 4.3](https://getbootstrap.com/) - CSS framework